karenanndonnachie/CreativeCoding2019Repo/Week 8/Readme.md

-# Week 7 : Project Discussion & Introduction to Arduino
+# Weeks 7-10 : Project Discussion / Introduction to Arduino / Project resources

 Some useful links for your projects (perhaps)